Hong Kong Parkview

 Hong Kong Parkview is the largest private housing estate in Tai Tam, Hong Kong.
 It is located at 88 Tai Tam Reservoir Road, Hong Kong Island, between Jardine's Lookout and Violet Hill.
 To its west is the Wong Nai Chung Gap.
 It is surrounded by Tai Tam Country Park.

 Description

-Its units are high-end residences.
-Its ground level is nearly 300 metres above sea level, making its buildings some of the highest in Hong Kong.
-There are 18 buildings in total.
-It was designed by Wang Dong Architects Co., Ltd. and constructed by Hip Hing Construction Co., Ltd. from August 1988 to May 1989.
+Comprising 18 high-end residential buildings, this complex features a ground level sitting nearly 300 meters above sea level, making its structures some of the highest in Hong Kong.
+The project was designed by Wang Dong Architects Co., Ltd. and constructed by Hip Hing Construction Co., Ltd. from August 1988 to May 1989.

 Each block is 20 stories tall.
 The estate comprises a total of 984 flats.

 History

 It consists of 18 blocks opened in 1989 by Chyau Fwu and designed by Wong Tung & Partners.
 It is managed by the Parkview Group today.

 Being surrounded by protected lands on all sides, the development was criticised after opening for spoiling the serenity of Tai Tam Country Park.

 In 2004, undercover officers from the Home Affairs Department stayed overnight at Hong Kong Parkview, and found that it offered services akin to that of a hotel.
 Parkview (Suites) Limited and Tri-view Limited were thus fined HK$20,000 for operating a hotel without a licence, as is required under the Hotel and Guesthouse Accommodation Ordinance.
 Parkview appealed the fines, arguing that they operated within a technical loophole, but the appeal was rejected by the Court of Final Appeal in 2006.